-Ohhh myyy, the air ….was…BLUE in that place!!!!, but in a happy farmer sort of way.
-Unlike the afore mentioned idiom, which is commonly used in describing vulgar language or anger, this “blue” environment had a more manly hometown aura to it and the friendly “blue” was due to the visiting farmers smoking their pipes and/or cigarettes as they enjoyed their agrarian fellowship for the next few hours.
-You see, it was another Saturday night “Lucky Bucks” evening in our lovely hometown of Kiester, Minnesota.
+Ohhh myyy, how the air ….was…BLUE in that place!!!!, but in a happy farmer sort of way.
+Unlike the afore mentioned idiom, which is commonly used in describing vulgar language or outright feelings of anger, this “blue” environment had a more manly hometown aura to it and the friendly “blue” was due to the visiting farmers smoking their pipes and/or cigarettes as they enjoyed their agrarian fellowship for the next few hours.
+You see, it was another “Lucky Bucks” Saturday evening in our lovely hometown of Kiester, Minnesota.

 The smoke-laced aroma of “Prince Albert” pipe tobacco and “Camels” cigarettes hung fragrantly “blue” in the air as I’d stop by this place of business to say HI to Dad and his farmer “brothers” huddling there at Paul Gilbert’s store.
 Paul had a pleasant magnetism about him that drew farmers not only as customers, but as friends and fellow brothers in the Lord.
 For you see, Paul and his dear wife also worshipped with us at our Grace Evangelical United Brethren Church there in town.
 If there wasn’t a chair or a counter top to sit on during that weekly fellowship of friendly farmers, there was usually a soft bag of Purina feed to gently rest yourself upon as this gaggle of guys talked about everything from farm ideas, to politics, to the weather.
 I found the “blue haze” of that manly environment very inspiring and I loved to be the proverbial “mouse in a corner” and just listen.
 After the 9pm “Lucky Bucks” announcement, it was time to head back to our farm place with our groceries, happy memories and the chicken feed.

 Besides the clanging bells of our old-fashioned wind-up alarm clocks, we had the feathered fanfare of our roosters to cock-a-doodle-doo us awake every morning.
 With every step of our young feet across the yard, one could hear the clucks and chatters of the hens in our chicken house (or coop, as some farmers call it).
 Stepping inside the door, you saw straw-filled, wooden cubicles that lined the walls.
 Inside each cozy cubicle, a “Henny Penny” was busy laying eggs beneath her.
 With a basket in hand, it was one of our chores to collect those eggs for our own tasty breakfasts as a family.
 The extra eggs we gathered were cased up and taken to Mr. Gilbert’s store to be “candled” (with a bright light to see if a little chick was inside) and sorted.
+Our very own Aunt Bonnie Noorlun was one of those employees for Mr. Gilbert that rapidly picked up eggs and placed them upon a lighting device to “candle” the egg to see if it was o.k. for sale to the local grocery store.
 Our family received money from “Kiester Produce” for those eggs which became another source of making money from our farm.

 When it came to feeding our farm family, chickens were one of our sources of meat.
 Since chickens could be quite fast in running from us, big brother, Lowell, talked about using a poultry catching device called a “Chicken Hook”.
 It consisted of a long, stiff metal rod, with an almost closed hook on the end of it.
 With quicker reflexes than those flighty birds, it was used to reach under a “clucker” and quickly hook her by one of her legs.
 The hen was then given to Mom who’d grab the bird by the head and quickly twist the neck, to snap and break it; thereby mercifully ending the bird’s life as fast as could be done.
 The chicken’s body was then draped over a wooden chopping block and the swift swing of a sharpened hatchet’s chop would sever the head from the body.
 To allow the nervous energy, still within the bird’s body, to “play out”, Mom would then throw the chicken under a large, upside down metal tub to let the bird flop and “run around” to “bleed out” and let that last energy dissipate to stillness.